Lower my carbon footprint

 Get ready for low emission zones

-It's time to get ready for the introduction of the low emission zones (LEZs) in Glasgow, Edinburgh, Aberdeen and Dundee city centres.
+Low emission zones (LEZs) in Glasgow, Edinburgh, Aberdeen and Dundee are now live.
 LEZs set minimum emission standards on roads within specific areas, allowing penalty-free access to only the cleanest vehicles to improve air quality.

 The LEZ Support Fund, funded by Transport Scotland, offers eligible households up to £3,000 to take their older, more polluting vehicles off the road.
 The money can be used to invest in more sustainable modes of transport.